dequis/dotfiles/bin/README.md

 * tz: show the current time of a specified timezone
 * ixwrap: wrap a command and send the output to [ix](http://ix.io), including the commandline itself
 * dix: shitty replacement for ix - uploads to dump instead using zxc
+* qtinfo: writes someting to the qtile text widget named "info"

 tmux related scripts are in tmux/bin/ in this repo